-R. Kelly in jail over child support; TV interview to resume
+R Kelly says ex-wife destroyed his name, others stole money

-CHICAGO (AP) — R. Kelly’s day began with a nationally televised broadcast in which he whispered, cried and ranted while pleading with viewers to believe him: He’d never had sex with anyone under 17 and never held anyone against her will.
+Kelly, who is also facing felony charges that allege he sexually abused three girls and a woman in Chicago, shouted and cried as he spoke with Gayle King of “CBS This Morning.”
+He said his ex-wife was lying when she alleged he’d abused her, and his voice broke as he asked: “How can I pay child support if my ex-wife is destroying my name and I can’t work?”

-The day ended with a trip to jail after the embattled R&B singer told a judge he could not pay $161,000 in back child support he owes his children’s mother.
+The 52-year old singer was jailed Wednesday after he said he couldn’t afford to pay $161,000 in back child support.
+He said he had “zero” relationship with his three children but knew they love him.
+Kelly

-Kelly no doubt hoped the raw interview aired Wednesday on “CBS This Morning” would help sway public opinion about the charges filed last month that accuse him of sexually abusing three girls and a woman.
-The interview was his first public defense since being charged and the first time he addressed allegations in the Lifetime series “Surviving R. Kelly,” which aired in January.
-The documentary alleged that he held women captive and ran a “sex cult.”
+The interview, recorded earlier this week, marked the first time Kelly has spoken publicly since his arrest last month in the sex abuse case.
+In segments that aired Wednesday, Kelly whispered, cried and ranted while pleading with viewers to believe he never had sex with anyone under age 17 and never held anyone against their will — likely hoping the raw interview would help sway public opinion.

 Most Read Nation & World Stories